Parent's Guide

 What is a time trial?

 A time trial is an officially sanctioned race, conducted under the same technical rules and officiating standards as a regular swimming event, for the purpose of recording an official time.
 Time trials are usually available on the day of the competition if places remain or if there are withdrawals.
 Additional swimms can be added for an extra cost by going to the recording desk and speaking with the organisers.
-Please note that time trial swims are not eligible for medals.
+Please note that time trial swims are not eligible for medals and are responsibility of parents not coaches or team managers.

 Who is my child competing against?